Thyroid

 1. Hashimoto’s Thyroiditis:

-An autoimmune condition where the immune system attacks the thyroid gland, causing inflammation and reducing hormone production.
+An autoimmune condition in which the immune system attacks the thyroid gland, leading to inflammation and reduced hormone production.

 2. Iodine Deficiency:

-Iodine is essential for thyroid hormone production.
-A deficiency can lead to decreased thyroid function and hypothyroidism.
+Iodine is essential for thyroid hormone synthesis.
+A deficiency may result in decreased thyroid function and hypothyroidism.

 3. Thyroid Surgery: